 Indian Residential Schools recognized by Canada, and all parties to the Indian Residential School Settlement Agreement (legal counsel for former students, legal counsel for the Churches, the Assembly of First Nations, other Aboriginal organizations), are those where children were placed in a residence for the purposes of education by, or under, the authority of the Government of Canada; and, where the Government of Canada was jointly responsible for the operation of the residence and care of the children resident therein.

 Some 150,000 Aboriginal children were removed and separated from their families and communities to attend residential schools.
-There were approximately 133 schools located in every province and territory except Newfoundland, New Brunswick and Prince Edward Island.
-While most Indian Residential Schools ceased to operate by the mid-1970s, the last federally-run school closed in 1997.
+There were over 130 schools located in every province and territory except Newfoundland, New Brunswick and Prince Edward Island.
+While most Indian Residential Schools ceased to operate by the mid-1970s, the last federally-run school closed in the late 1990s.

 - The Royal Commission on Aboriginal Peoples, in its 1996 report, brought the experiences of former students to national attention.

 - In 1998, the Government of Canada announced Gathering Strength, Canada’s Aboriginal Action Plan.
 The Plan included the establishment of the Aboriginal Healing Foundation and a Statement of Reconciliation.

 - In 2001, Indian Residential Schools Resolution Canada was created as a separate department with the mandate to address the legacy of Indian Residential Schools and to manage and resolve claims.